 The United Nations Human Rights Council has adopted a new resolution on mental health and human rights.
 The council, responsible for strengthening the promotion and protection of human rights and for addressing situations of human rights violations passed the resolution on June 29.
+The resolution:

 - Reaffirms the obligation of States to promote and protect all human rights and fundamental freedoms and to ensure that policies and services related to mental health comply with international human rights norms;